DessySI/daily-planner-app-by-desislava-ivanova/README.md

 ## Description

-This is HTML, CSS and JavaScript project is created to support employees with busy schedules during their working hours, on daily bases and improve their time efficiency.
+This HTML, CSS and JavaScript project is created to support employees with busy schedules during their working hours, on daily bases and improve their time efficiency.

 ## Installation